Chiang Mai Visitor Information During the Mourning Period

 The national museums and historical parks are allowing free admissions until 31 January 2017, so you can make a visit to learn more about the backpacking central of the world.
 However, the Grand Palace and Temple of the Emerald Buddha (Wat Phra Kaeo) remain closed until November 1, 2016.
 All public services such as transport, restaurant, banks, theme parks and shopping areas will be open, so getting around won’t be a problem.
 There will be a lot of travel in and out of Bangkok as inhabitants go to pay their respects.
 Because of this, some parts of the city may be too crowded with road closure and delays.
 Guests can learn the latest from different media.

 Thailand has very strict lese majeste laws, which everyone has to adhere to.
-When traveling to the country, whether for business or pleasure, take caution not to fall foul.
-The rules state that it is a crime to threaten, criticize, insult, or defame any member of the royal family.
-Travelers should, therefore, be very carefully about how they speak about the Thai monarch in this time of mourning.
+When travelling to the country, whether for business or pleasure, take caution not to fall foul.
+The rules state that it is a crime to threaten, criticise, insult, or defame any member of the royal family.
+Travellers should, therefore, be very carefully about how they speak about the Thai monarch in this time of mourning.

-At Akyra Manor Chiang Mai, we have first-class facilities for guests to allow them to take in the wonders of Thailand without challenges.
+At the akyra Manor Chiang Mai Hotel, we have first-class facilities for guests to allow them to take in the wonders of Thailand without challenges.
 Whether it’s a romantic getaway, business conference, or family vacation, we make your stay in Thailand as fun as possible.
 In case you need information on a particular event, you can contact us to avoid last minute confusions.
 You can also find out what is open and what is not so that you can plan your activities schedule accordingly.